This post may contain affiliate links. Please see my disclosure policy for details.

 Yes, they’re a good photo op but make sure that you’re not trespassing on someone’s holiday home that they’ve rented.
 Luckily, I was here in April and there was not a soul about.

 If you were hoping to rent one of these, you can look up Scarborough Beach Chalets to check out rental prices.
 In summer it would be the perfect place to relax.

 13. Visit the Rotunda Museum

-The Rotunda Museum is one of the oldest purpose built museum’s in the United Kingdom, yep, Scarborough have a lot of firsts!
+The Rotunda Museum is one of the oldest purpose-built museum’s in the United Kingdom, yep, Scarborough has a lot of firsts!

 It was built in 1829 with instruction of William Smith and houses some of the largest collections of Jurassic Geology on the Yorkshire Coast.

 William Smith, known as the ‘Father of English Geology’, made one of the first geological maps in the world and it can be seen here today.